coding-kitties/istio-ambient-service-mesh-tutorial/README.md

 # Kubernetes ambient service mesh with Istio tutorial
+This is a tutorial for the istio service mesh in ambient mode.

 > Note: This tutorial is based on kind running on an ubuntu 20.04 machine with docker.
 > It should work on any other linux distribution.
 We also tried to run it on a